 Housing: A Comprehensive Response to the Crisis

 Labor has invested over $32 billion across multiple programmes to address Australia's housing crisis, recognising that no single solution exists.
+The 2026-27 Budget lifted the total Commonwealth housing commitment to $47 billion.
 The $10 billion Housing Australia Future Fund, established on 1 November 2023, represents the single biggest investment in public housing in Australian history, targeting 55,000 social and affordable homes by mid-2029.
 To date, over 5,000 homes have been completed with 25,000 more in planning and construction, supporting around 29,000 jobs annually.
+A further $100 million has been released from the Fund to improve housing quality for First Nations Australians in remote communities.

 For first home buyers, Labor helped over 93,000 Australians into home ownership since 2022 through the expanded Home Guarantee Scheme.
 From October 2025, the scheme removed all place limits and income caps, with property price caps substantially increased: Sydney to $1.5 million, Melbourne to $950,000, Brisbane to $1 million.
 The scheme allows first home buyers to purchase with deposits as low as 5%, and single parents with just 2%.